 This unique and immersive music heritage experience will captivate you with original music from the era while you learn about the birth of popular music and the Cultural Revolution that spawned Swinging 60s London from the live commentary by our friendly and experienced tour guides.

 Our tours pass by numerous iconic 60s venues and locations along their routes.
 New routes are currently being planned to other famous locations so register for regular updates at the bottom of this page.

-Departing at various times from varying locations this 1 hour tour on a vintage London double-decker bus takes in the sites, sounds and smells of Swinging 60s London as we transport you back in time along, what was once, its beating heart and soul – the Kings Road, Chelsea.
+Departing from The Royal Albert Hall the 1 hour tour on a vintage Routemaster, London double-decker bus takes in the sites, sounds and smells of Swinging 60s London as we transport you back in time along, what was once its beating heart and soul – the Kings Road, Chelsea.

-The tours continue past homes of the famous in Edith Grove and the exclusive Cheyne Walk as we head up to the splendour of the Royal Albert Hall for a two course lunch in the Verdi restaurant, after which you’ll be taken on a guided 1 hour ‘Sixties at The Hall’ tour.
+The tour continue past homes of the famous in Edith Grove and the exclusive Cheyne Walk as we head back to the splendour of the Royal Albert Hall for a two course lunch in the Verdi restaurant, after which you’ll be taken on a guided 1 hour ‘Sixties at The Hall’ tour.
 There will also be opportunities to buy a memento before heading home.

 The tour bus outside The Hard Rock Café

 Ex Genesis guitarist Steve Hackett on the 60s Tour Bus

 3 HOUR TOUR – THE CRADLE OF BRITISH BLUES & ROCK